Akiselyev/EchoTelegrambot/README.txt

 # Exobotaiogramtelegram
 This is an echo bot.
-He will repeat everything you write. if you want to copy this code, write me.
+He will repeat everything you write. if you want to copy this code, copy it.